keegangood/strategic_learning/1_mind_body_connection.md

 Adults should shoot for **thirty minutes of exercise, five days a week** and should aim to **drink between two and three liters of water a day**.

+## So, let's get moving!

-<span style="font-size:1.2rem">So, let's get moving!</span> Before beginning the next section, consider doing something that raises your heartrate a bit.
+Before beginning the next section, consider doing something that raises your heartrate a bit.

 <br>